 Plot overview – Kayla Day has no friends and is the ‘quietest kid’ in her class, so she takes to YouTube to express herself, where she pretends to have a great social life.
 But with eighth-grade coming to an end, she hopes to re-invent herself in real life.

 Elsie Fisher plays the introverted teen Kayla with painful perfection, a believable regular middle-grader, with puberty written all over her.
 She is nothing like the model-like teen protagonists we are used to seeing onscreen and THANK the makers for that.
 Josh Hamilton who plays Kayla’s dad is a flag-bearer for all the single-dads out there in the world, who do their best to be friends to their teens, but the generation gap makes it uncomfortably difficult.
 The dad-daughter relationship would definitely hit a chord with many.

 ‘Eighth Grade’ is an exceedingly real representation of the anxieties, angst, self-loathing, isolation introverted teens face, it’s the kind of representation a lot of kids would relate to, but ironically, it has an ‘R’ rating due to some sexual content.
 The authenticity of the movie is a double-edged sword, while some may like the near frustrating experiences of the protagonist, others might find it tedious or boring.

-Through the film, I felt a little underwhelmed, not in the ‘oh this movie is disappointing’ kind of way, but more like ‘this feels excruciatingly reel and is almost embarrassing to watch in parts’.
-It has an air of a docu-drama and the climax is a fitting closure to Kayla’s middle-school days.
+Through the film, I felt a little underwhelmed, not in the ‘oh this movie is disappointing’ kind of way, but more like ‘this feels excruciatingly real and is almost embarrassing to watch in parts’.
+It has the air of a docu-drama and the climax is a fitting closure to Kayla’s middle-school days.

 It’s a 7/10 from me.
 The film is available to stream on Netflix.